zcattacz/alasql_wiki/Meteor.md

 >
 >which doesn't look like a huge jump, until you realise that this works in both the browser and the server and opens up a way to do JOIN, GROUP BY, UNION, DISTINCT and others.

-Please read [his article about Meteor and AlaSQL](https://www.compose.io/articles/meteor-sql-and-other-databases/) if you find it interesting.
+Read [the rest of the article about Meteor and AlaSQL](https://www.compose.io/articles/meteor-sql-and-other-databases/) if it looks useful to you.

 ----